hs950559/coryrylan.com/_posts/2016-04-02-introduction-to-angular-2-routing.md

 </pre>

 So the first part is the `[routerLink]`.
 This directive generates our link based on the route path.
-This path is defined by a `@Route()` decorator.
 The second part is the `router-outlet`, this is the location where Angular will insert the component we want to route to on the view.
-Next lets look at the `@Route()` decorator.
+Next lets take a look at our route config file `routes.app.ts`.

 <pre class="language-javascript">
 <code>
 {% raw %}
-@Routes([
-    // these are our two routes
+import { provideRouter, RouterConfig } from '@angular/router';

+import { AboutComponent } from 'app/about.component';
+import { HomeComponent } from 'app/home.component';

+export const routes: RouterConfig = [
-    { path: '/', component: HomeComponent },
+  { path: '', component: HomeComponent }
-    { path: '/about', component: AboutComponent }
+  { path: 'about', component: AboutComponent }
-])
+];

+export const APP_ROUTER_PROVIDERS = [
+  provideRouter(routes)
+];
 {% endraw %}
 </code>
 </pre>

-Our route decorator takes and array of routes.
-Each route has a path which is the string that will be used in the browser URL.
-Then each route has a component that we will route to.

-So now lets take a look at our rendered view.

-<video src="/assets/video/posts/2016-04-02-introduction-to-angular-2-routing/angular-2-simple-routing.mp4" autoplay loop controls class="float-center col-5--max"></video>

-### Hash Routing vs HTML5 Routing

-Our url also updates to `/` and `/about` depending on what view we are on.
-Lets take a look at our `main.ts` file.
+Our route config defines all the routes in our application.
+The first route is our default home route.
+The second one is our `AboutComponent`.
+The path value is the path that we referenced in our template.
+We export our routes as a `Provider` to bootstrap into our application.

 <pre class="language-javascript">
 <code>
 {% raw %}
 import { bootstrap }    from '@angular/platform-browser-dynamic';
-import { provide } from '@angular/core';
-import { ROUTER_PROVIDERS } from '@angular/router';
-import { LocationStrategy, HashLocationStrategy } from '@angular/common';
+import { APP_ROUTER_PROVIDERS } from './app.routes';
 import { AppComponent } from './app.component';

 bootstrap(AppComponent, [
-  ROUTER_PROVIDERS,
-  provide(LocationStrategy, {useClass: HashLocationStrategy})
+  APP_ROUTER_PROVIDERS
 ]);
 {% endraw %}
 </code>
 </pre>

-If you noticed in our main file we set this `provide(LocationStrategy, {useClass: HashLocationStrategy})` in our bootstrap method.
-This is for hash routing.
-This adds a `#` hash in front of our routes to prevent the browser from posting to the server.
-Ex: `/#about` This is turned off by default.
-To allow HTML5 routing without the hash you will need to have some kind of redirect rule set up on the server to redirect all routes back to the index.html of your Angular app.
+Now that our routes are registered we have our standard routing working.
+Next lets look at nested routes.

-## Child Routing
+## Nested Child Routes

 Child/Nested routing is a powerful new feature in the new Angular 2 router.
 We can think of our application as a tree structure, components nested in more components.
 We can think the same way with our routes and URLs.

 So we have the following routes, `/` and `/about`.
-Maybe our about page is extensive and there are couple of different views we would like to display as well.
+Maybe our about page is extensive and there are a couple of different views we would like to display as well.
 The URLs would look something like `/about` and `/about/item`.
 The first route would be the default about page but the more route would offer another view with more details.